A Chirality-Based Quantum Leap: Chirality and Spin Theory

-Finally, besides their relevance for the spin transport physics or for Heisenberg-type spin-spin interactions with magnetic substrates, helicity-dependent electronic exchange effects may lead to a reconsideration of standard expressions for induction and dispersion forces between chiral molecules.
-In fact, and similar to circular dichroism, both electric dipole and magnetic dipole contributions are required, allowing for chirality-sensitive forces \cite{Sun2020, JeanPhillipe2020} with potentially far-reaching consequences in, \textit{e.g.}, the study of intermolecular interactions in biology.
-These considerations are summarized in the schematic in \textbf{Fig.\ \ref{FigDFT2}}.
+Aside from their relevance to spin transport physics or Heisenberg-type spin-spin interactions with magnetic substrates, helicity-dependent effects may lead to reconsideration of standard descriptions of induction and dispersion forces between chiral molecules.
+In analogy to CD, both electric dipole and magnetic dipole contributions are required to treat these forces, allowing for chirality-sensitive forces \cite{Craig1971, Jenkins1994} with potentially significant consequences in \textit{e.g.}, the study of intermolecular interactions in biology.
+These considerations are summarized schematically in \textbf{Fig.\ \ref{FigDFT2}}.

+Overall, first-principles descriptions of CISS have made tremendous progress, but still underestimate the effect by several orders of magnitude.
+They might profit from developments in the areas of analytic and tight-binding theories.